shibanez/pokedex_v2/README.md

 # Pokedex v2

 Pokedex v2 is a native android mobile application.
+Made this project for practice using alternative/newer libraries I haven't used before, fetch using API and to try building an application following MVVM architecture.

   - Browsed through paged list of Pokemons
   - Simple Pokemon search using the Pokemon Name